kattelles/Stumblr/docs/flux-cycles.md

 ### Store Listeners

-  * `BlogShowFollow` component listens to the Follow Store.
+  * `PostDetail` component listens to the Follow Store.
-  * `ExploreFollow` component listens to the Follow Store.
+  * `BlogPostDetail` component listens to the Follow Store.
   * `AccountDropdown` component listens to the Follow Store.